apostrophecms/apostrophe-documentation/tutorials/core-concepts/06-modules/02-nested-module-folders.md

 {% endcode-tabs %}

 Now you can nest modules in subdirectories, like this.
-We'll start with a `modules.js` file in the parent `lib/modules/products` folder.
-Here we'll activate all of the modules that relate to products, making `app.js` shorter:
+Start with a `modules.js` file in the parent `lib/modules/products` folder.
+Here you can activate all of the modules that relate to products, making `app.js` shorter:

 {% code-tabs %}